kanthorlabs/kanthorq/website/docs/001-quickstart.md

 ## Installation

-To install KanthorQ, run the following command in a Go project directory (where a `go.mod` file is present):
+To install KanthorQ, make sure you're in a Go project directory (one that contains a `go.mod` file).
+Then run the following command:

 ```bash
 go get github.com/kanthorlabs/kanthorq